TheArctesian/EthicalCapitalism/README.md

 If you want to contribute to this, fork it or pull it and make a pr back to the repo.
 Failure to do this will also result in a lawsuit.

+This software is licenced under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This is why it's good for the summary (llm wrote the following)

+1. Strongest copyleft protection: It requires that all modified versions of your code remain open source, even when running as a network service.

+2. Closes the "service loophole": Unlike regular GPL, AGPL specifically addresses network/cloud services.
+If someone uses your trading bot code to run a service (like a hedge fund's trading infrastructure), they must release their modifications.

+3. Prevents commercial exploitation without sharing: Anyone who modifies and uses your code commercially must share their improvements back to the community.

+4. Allows for commercial use with constraints: People can still use it commercially, but they cannot keep their modifications private.

+5. Preserves attribution: Ensures you're credited as the original creator.

 ## Method

 I did vibe code this, but my conception of vibe coding is not windsurf or cursor, I have had terrible TERRIBLE experience coding with those.
 I use claude-3.7 to generate the project structure API connections and then edit that code.